-It’s 2015, and while we don’t have the flying cars that were promised to us in the 1960’s, the role of digital technology and e-commerce have irreversibly changed our world.
+It’s 2023, and while we certainly don’t have the flying cars that were promised to us in the 1960’s, the role of digital technology and e-commerce have irreversibly changed our world.
 All demographics have embraced digital, and while there are differences in how they use the technology, the constant is that they will continue to make purchase decisions based on our overall digital credibility.

 The Good, The Bad, And The Ugly